 - 1. Launch a series of Council-led public engagements and updates to gather community input on expanding the City's Urban Forestry Program and advancing implementation of the Urban Forestry Management Plan. - 2.
-Provide funding options for expanding "Make a Splash" grant to include depaving and tree planting projects within an upcoming budget ordinance process.
+Provide options for expanding "Make a Splash" grant funding for depaving and tree planting projects.
 Sponsors recommend starting with a one-year pilot program in 2026 with a set total amount up to \$150,000 to gauge community interest, as well as potential opportunities to allow corporate matching funds. - 3.
 Use non-General Fund resources to initiate a contract with a consultant to support analysis, planning, and development of code and tasks in this phased approach as needed.